 Sunday: Welcome to Week 2!

-This week we’re focusing on smoothies.
+This week we’re focusing on soups & smoothies!

 To-Do